jcouvy/convnet-nolearn/README.md

-# convnet-nolearn
+# Convolutional Neural Networks w/ Nolearn
-Experiment with convolutional nets for beginners in Machine Learning.
+Experiment with convolutional nets realized by a beginner to help share with others.